darst-campbell-lab/cell-free-genomics/README.md

 * Generate single-bp resolution .txt files, containing both transcript end read counts only and total coverage counts at every genomic position (important for later steps)
 * Generate bigWig files (separate + and – strand files) as inputs for the nonparametric resampling script
 * Call TSSs and TTSs using a nonparametric resampling approach at every position in the genome (developed by Mike Wolfe, PhD).
 This requires that the `NETseq_pause_calling.py` script, with dependencies `arraytools.py` & `bwtools.py`, is in the working directory.
-* Generate consensus TSS/TTS calls for the Eco spike alignments (i.e. TSSs or TTSs found in all three replicates of a given condition)
+* Generate consensus TSS/TTS calls for the Eco spike alignments (i.e. TSSs or TTSs found in all three replicates of a given condition with a minimum raw read count of 2)
 <!------>
 ## CellFreeGenomics_thresholdSelection
 **General purpose:** Identify putative transcription factor targets (promoters or terminators) and *de novo* motifs.\